Cayley graph: Connection to group theory

 The genus of a group is the minimum genus for any Cayley graph of that group.

 Geometric group theory

 For infinite groups, the coarse geometry of the Cayley graph is fundamental to geometric group theory.
 For a finitely generated group, this is independent of choice of finite set of generators, hence an intrinsic property of the group.
 This is only interesting for infinite groups: every finite group is coarsely equivalent to a point (or the trivial group), since one can choose as finite set of generators the entire group.

 Formally, for a given choice of generators, one has the word metric (the natural distance on the Cayley graph), which determines a metric space.
 The coarse equivalence class of this space is an invariant of the group.

+Signal Processing

+In addition to their role in pure mathematics, Cayley graphs have applications in signal processing and harmonic analysis.
+The adjacency matrix of a Cayley graph constructed over a finite group encodes the algebraic structure of the group, and its eigenvalues correspond to the spectral coefficients in the basis defined by the group's irreducible representations.
+For the cyclic group, this recovers the discrete Fourier transform; for the dihedral group, the discrete cosine transform.

 Expansion properties

 When $S = S^{-1}$, the Cayley graph $\Gamma(G,S)$ is $|S|$-regular, so spectral techniques may be used to analyze the expansion properties of the graph.
 In particular for abelian groups, the eigenvalues of the Cayley graph are more easily computable and given by $\lambda_\chi = \sum_{s\in S} \chi(s)$ with top eigenvalue equal to $|S|$, so we may use Cheeger's inequality to bound the edge expansion ratio using the spectral gap.

 Representation theory can be used to construct such expanding Cayley graphs, in the form of Kazhdan property (T).
 The following statement holds:

 If a discrete group $G$ has Kazhdan's property (T), and $S$ is a finite, symmetric generating set of $G$, then there exists a constant $c > 0$ depending only on $G, S$ such that for any finite quotient $Q$ of $G$ the Cayley graph of $Q$ with respect to the image of $S$ is a $c$-expander.

 For example the group $G = \mathrm{SL}_3(\Z)$ has property (T) and is generated by elementary matrices and this gives relatively explicit examples of expander graphs.